NC State vs. Miami NCAA Football Odds, Plays and Insights | October 23, 2021

 Miami Stats and Trends

-- Miami's games this year have hit the over on two of six set point totals (33.3%).
+- Miami's games this season have gone over the total in two out of six opportunities (33.3%).

-- When Miami picks up more than 294.7 yards, the team is 2-3 against the spread and 2-3 overall.
+- Miami is 2-3 against the spread and 2-3 overall when the team piles up more than 294.7 yards.

-- This year the Hurricanes have turned the ball over 10 times, two more than the Wolf Pack's takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.